SmartDCSITlimited/protocol-verifier-artefacts/README.md

 - ProcessedDirectory, where the protocol verifier places files after verifying them
 - JobDefinitionDirectory, where the templates for acceptable job formats are stored.
 Protocol verifier compares input jobs to the definitions in this folder to determine whether they are valid.

+The kafka variant of protocol verifier uses kafka for file handling instead.

 # Operation

 In order to run the protocol verifier, first populate the job definitions directory (by default {EXTRACT_DIR}/deploy/config/job_definitions) with job definition files to test against.
 Add a JSON config file to the deploy/config directory and export its name as an environment variable.
 This zipfile comes with the benchmark testing job definitions and config still loaded, which work as a default.